a novel by E.M.Schumacher

 She wasn’t as quick as people say or as grabby.
 She knew exactly what belonged to her and what didn’t.
 So right here I’ll add that there’s no truth to the things folks have been saying about that pretty, petite blonde and our big gentle palomino.

-But rumors will grow and get themselves spread around in the most unexpected ways.
+But rumours will grow and get themselves spread around in the most unexpected ways.
 There’s no point arguing any of them unless I go back some distance here.
 Back to town a day or so before Mike’s trailer got blown apart and Rodeo finally found the kind of home he’d been wanting all along.